cau-se/cp-dsl-replication/README.md

 - Startup Eclipse with the installed CP-DSL (see above)
 - Click on *File* > *Import...*
 - This opens the *Import Wizard*
-- Click on the arrow or plus sign informt of the entry *General*
+- Click on the arrow or plus sign infront of the entry *General*
 - Select *Existing Projects into Workspace*
 - Click *Next>*
 - This opens the *Import Projects* dialog